 “Encouraging productive use of energy is often critical to ensuring the long-term viability of mini-grid systems.
 Financial viability can be secured through an anchor load customer – such as a rice or maize mill or telecoms tower – that provide a reliable source of income to cover operation and maintenance costs, and any return on investment.
 Productive use of energy can also enable broader social and economic gains; increasing incomes and bringing new products and services to communities,” Corbyn says.

 Better design means better financing

-Financing options are more and more plentiful in developing countries, but to make them as attractive as possible, energy system designers can do two things: Improve the lifespan of their products and include remote monitoring technology.
+Financing options for renewable energy in developing countries are more and more plentiful.
+But to make them as attractive as possible, energy system designers can do two things: Improve the lifespan of their products and include remote monitoring technology.

 Borrowers can lengthen the repayment periods of their loans when the product they are buying has built-in longevity.